 Removing wallpaper is one of these activities that every painter has an opinion about.
 Some painters developed methods of doing it successfully and others wouldn’t touch it.
-Being a tedious and time consuming activity, hiring a contractor to remove wallpaper can get expensive.
+Being a tedious and time consuming activity, hiring a wallpaper removal service is an option, but it can get expensive.
 If you are a DIYer with some free time, you can certainly attempt it yourself.
 You need some useful tools, some good instructions, patience and a lot of elbow grease.
 Removal tools and liquid solutions are inexpensive, in fact some are household supplies you use daily.

 There was this Toronto Home with a lot of Wallpaper to Remove

 The homeowner just moved in and called Ecopainting to paint the home interior.
-This is a large home on Castle Frank with a lot of wallpaper to remove.
-We removed from ceilings, from bathrooms, from tall stairways.
+This was a large home on Castle Frank, with a lot of wallpaper to remove.
+We removed it from ceilings, from bathrooms, from tall stairways.
 There was a wallpaper mural in the rec room, even grasscloth all over the main areas.
 We knew right from the start that a project this big would be a challenge for our crews.
+We even discussed the option of painting over the wallpaper in some rooms.
 Different types of wall coverings require several methods of removal and this was definitely the case here.
-Since we tried everything here, this is a perfect time to mention the most popular methods and tools.
+Since we tried everything in this home, this is a perfect time to describe the most popular methods and tools.

 Spray Pump with Solution

 This is the tool that most painters use and what we used in the aforementioned painting project in Rosedale.
 Paint stores sell this pump as a specialty tool for wallpaper removal and they have some good ones.
 Alternatively, you can find it cheaper in the garden section of your local hardware store.
 They are good enough for the job and they will last as long as you take care of it.